skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **active_elec** *(integer)* - Default: *2*

   This argument determines number of electrons included in active space.
 Currently, only closed shell system is supported.
-  Number of electrons included in doubly occupied orbitals are automatically calculated by total number of electrons and **active_elec**.

 \

 - **active_orb** *(integer)* - Default: *2*

   This argument determines number of orbitals in active space.
-  When deal with degenerated system, large **active_orb** are recommanded.

 \

 - **qm_path** *(string)* - Default: *'./'*

-  This argument designates path for QM binary file for the selected QM calculation.
+  This argument designates a path for QM binary files for the Columbus.
-  Path must not include binary file itself.
-For example, **qm_path** = *'/opt/Columbus7.0/Columbus/'*.
+  The `$COLUMBUS` environment variable determines the directory where Columbus is installed, not the binary files itself.
+  Thus, **qm_path** must be a *'`$COLUMBUS`/Columbus/'*, not a *'`$COLUMBUS`/Columbus/runc'*.

 \

-- **nthreads** *(integer)* - Default: *1*

-  This argument contains information of number of threads for QM calculation.

-\

 - **version** *(string)* - Default: *'7.0'*

   This argument determines version of Columbus program.
-PyUNIxMD Code is currently based on 7.0 version, may not support 5.9 version or lower.
+PyUNIxMD is currently based on 7.0 version.

 \